-The first true people’s history of modern India, told through a seven year, 9,000 mile journey across its many contested borders.
+The first true people’s history of modern India, told through a seven-year, 9,000-mile journey along its many contested borders

-To tell the story of political borders in the subcontinent, Suchitra Vijayan spent seven years travelling India’s 9,000-mile land border.
-Now, in this stunning work of narrative reportage, she shares what she learned on that groundbreaking journey.
-With profound empathy and a novelistic eye for detail, Vijayan shows us the forgotten people and places in the borderlands and brings us face-to-face with the legacy of colonialism and the stain of extreme violence and corruption.
-The result is the ground-level portrait of modern India we’ve been missing.
+“A stunning work of narrative reportage… With profound empathy and a novelistic eye for detail, Vijayan shows us the forgotten people and places in the borderlands and brings us face-to-face with the legacy of colonialism and the stain of extreme violence and corruption.
+The result is the granular portrait of modern India we’ve been missing.” —British Muslim Magazine

 ”Midnight’s Borders is fascinating, eloquent in its insights, and unflinching in its depiction of the dark side of nation-building.” —Starred Review, Booklist

 ”A candid and heartbreaking work of exposé journalism… Vijayan is adept at teasing out the fraught, complicated social, political, and spiritual dynamics at play in each region.
 Dozens of powerful, intimate stories of people affected traumatically by India’s expedient geopolitical borders.”—Kirkus

 ”The stories in the book have been documented with precision and empathy and narrated with eloquence … A good read for people wanting to understand the lasting impact of the colonial cartographic disasters and for those wanting to understand India through its people.” —The South Asia Book Review

 ”Midnight’s Borders is timely, first-rate journalism made human; it recounts the deep personal consequences of colonialism and forced national identity.”—Foreword Reviews, starred review